shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 **Step 11:** Select the **>** at the top right of the **File Open** window next to the **Project (name of project)**.

 This reference box shows details about the configuration settings that control the functions of the **File Open** window.
 Some apps in Toolkit have a reference box to show what settings are used for the app and what the default settings are.
 Notice the **Location:** identifier is **tk-multi-workfiles2**.
 This is the identifier for the bundle of code that creates the Workfiles app.
 When searching a pipeline configuration this name will identify where the settings live for the app.
-There’s an [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that lists all the configuration settings and app names used for what’s available in the Shotgun Toolkit.
+There’s an [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that lists all the configuration settings, apps, and engines for what’s available in Shotgun Toolkit.

 ![Current_work_area](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/9_current_work_area.png)

 Look under the **Configuration** header to find the settings for this specific environment.
-A Pipeline Configuration supports multiple environments and environmets are created based on artist tasks, steps in a pipeline, and the software integrations.
+A pipeline configuration supports multiple environments and environmets are created based on artist tasks, steps in a pipeline, and the software integrations.

 ![Configuration_ref](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/10_configuration_ref.png "View task button")